Valdemārs Ozoliņš: Biography

-Valdemārs Ozoliņš was born November 5, 1896 in Vestiena, in the Governorate of Livonia (present-day Latvia).
+Valdemārs Ozoliņš was born November 5, 1896, in Vestiena, in the Governorate of Livonia (present-day Latvia).
 His parents were farmers.
 He attended school in Vestiena, enrolled the conservatory of St Petersburg 1914, later in Moscow, and in 1921 the composition and conducting classes of the conservatory in Riga, Latvia, which he graduated in 1931.
 In Riga he was the substitute of the conductor Teodors Reiters.
 Valdemārs Ozoliņš song “Papardes zieds” – "The fern flower" (text by K. Krūza) was received very well at the VI Latvian Song Festival in Riga in 1926.
-He obtained the master's degree in music from the Chicago conservatory, USA.
+He obtained the master's degree in music from the Chicago conservatory, US.
 Valdemārs Ozoliņš was honoured by the Latvian Culture fund for his solo and choir songs in 1926.
 He had some involvement with the Baltic neopagan movement Dievturība, where he was the first conductor of the dievturi choir.

-He died in exile on February 15, 1973 in Pueblo, Colorado, USA.
+He died in exile on February 15, 1973, in Pueblo, Colorado, US.
 The urns of Valdemārs Ozoliņš and his wife Valija, née Alberts, were buried in Forest Cemetery, Riga, Latvia, on August 20, 1993, next to his teacher, professor Jāzeps Vītols.